-There are 3 basic uses for projectors.
-Narrowing your primary usage will help you decide which model is right for you.
+There are three basic types of projectors that roughly correspond to the three main uses for projectors.
+You should first consider how the projector will be used most of the time to help you decide which model is right for you.

 Home theatre projectors are no longer just for slides and PowerPoint presentations.
 The latest projectors are much more like TVs, only they are in a much smaller box.
 It’s easy to hook a computer up to a projector and stream TV, photos, home videos, and more.
 Projectors today also usually have quieter fans since they’re used in small rooms like media rooms and family rooms.

 Home theatre projectors tend to come with a variety of connections or cable inputs to give you many options for hooking up to a home theatre system.
 It’s now even possible to enjoy streaming TV on a home theatre projector.
 You can choose a projector with built-in Wi-Fi or add a media streamer like Google Chromecast.